 The fifth method for handling anger is dropping it.
 Clearly, this just means letting go and can be harder than assertiveness.
 You probably know dropping anger means accepting the inability to control a situation and recognizing personal limits.
 Tim, age 43, was still bitter over his divorce and he talked to me about the difficulty of letting go of his anger.
 "What makes this so difficult is that she never gave me a chance.
 She never bothered to discuss our issues.
 Then I responded poorly and made matters worse."

-On this track, we discussed the five methods for handling anger.
+In this section, we discussed the five methods for handling anger.
 These methods are suppression, open aggression, passive aggression, assertiveness, and dropping it.
 As you probably have experienced, clients can benefit greatly from taking responsibility for their expressions of anger and focusing on channeling angry feelings toward assertiveness and letting go.

-On the next track, we will discuss how feeling controlled causes anger.
+In the next section, we will discuss how feeling controlled causes anger.
 Some main ideas to consider in a cognitive therapy environment are why control occurs, how a client responds to control, and the acknowledgement of freedom.

 Online Continuing Education QUESTION